-It is important to clarify that we are focusing on using the final output of Hi-C data, i.e., the Hi-C contact matrix, for generating a genome-wide signal profile and performing a linking attack.
-We are not studying the possibility of discovering complex structural variants using the paired-end reads of Hi-C experiment, which is a different problem by itself[37].
-It also requires access to mapped reads, which we assume the attacker does not have.
+It is important to clarify that we are focusing on using the final output of Hi-C data, that is the Hi-C contact matrix, for generating a genome-wide signal profile and performing a linking attack.
+We are not studying the possibility of discovering complex structural variants using the paired-end reads of a Hi-C experiment, which is a separate issue38.
+This would require access to mapped reads, which we assume the attacker does not have.
 As we explained above, our attack scenario treats the Hi-C data as any type of sequencing data and uses the linear genomic signal profile to identify deletions for the purpose of linking datasets.
-We are highlighting the fact that Hi-C interaction matrices themselves leak substantial amount of characterizing information.
+We highlight the fact that Hi-C interaction matrices themselves may leak substantial amounts of characterizing information.

 Anonymization of RNA-Seq Signal Profiles

-An important aspect of the genomic privacy is risk management and protection of datasets.
-For protection, anonymization of the datasets is the most effective way so that the data can be shared publicly in a safe manner.
-The personal RNA-seq datasets are currently by far the most abundant datasets compared to other functional genomic datasets.
-For example, the RNA-seq signal profiles are being publicly shared from the GTex project while the genotypes are not in public access.
-In addition, RNA-seq is becoming commonly used in the clinical settings and new RNA-seq based assays are being developed to probe gene expression, for example single cell RNA-sequencing.
-Altogether these make protection of RNA-seq data urgent.
-We therefore focus on protection of the RNA-seq datasets.
-The most effective way to protect against linking attack scenario is to ensure that the deletion genotypes cannot be inferred from the signal profiles.
-As we showed in previous sections, the small deletions are major source of leakage of genetic information from RNA-seq signal profiles.
-We propose systematically removing the dips in the signal profiles as a way to anonymize the signal profiles against the prediction of small deletions.
-Specifically, we propose smoothing the signal profile using median filtering locally around a given panel of deletions (Methods Section).
-We have observed that median filtering removes the dips in the signal very effectively while conserving the signal structure fairly well.
-To evaluate the effectiveness of this method, we applied signal profile anonymization to the RNA-seq signal profiles generated by the GEUVADIS Project consortium and the GTex Project Consortium.
-After application of the signal profile anonymization, we observed that the large fraction of the leakage is removed for GTex datasets (Fig 2b and 3b).
-We also observed that the extremity based linking attack proposed in the previous section is ineffective in characterizing individuals such that no individuals are vulnerable for GTex project and only 1% of the individuals are vulnerable for GEUVADIS dataset.
-It is worth noting that this procedure can be used anonymizing not only RNA-seq signal profiles but also other signal profiles against attacks that are based on small deletion genotyping.
-The anonymization is, however, not as effective for large deletions.
-This is not a major concern for RNA-seq signal profiles as we observed that large deletions are not easily genotyped using RNA-seq data.
-However, as we showed in the previous section, the linking attacks can be successful when they use the large deletions that are genotyped using ChIP-Seq datasets.
+An important aspect of genomic privacy is risk management and the protection of datasets.
+Anonymization of the datasets is the most effective way to ensure safe protection when sharing data publicly.
+Personal RNA-Seq datasets are currently by far the most abundant functional genomic datasets.
+For example, RNA-Seq signal profiles are being publicly shared from the GTEx project, although the genotypes are not in public access.
+In addition, RNA-Seq is becoming commonly used in the clinical settings and new RNA-Seq based assays are being developed to probe gene expression, for example single-cell RNA-Seq.
+Altogether, these factors make the protection of RNA-Seq data urgent.
+The most effective way to protect against a linking attack scenario is to ensure that deletion genotypes cannot be inferred from signal profiles.
+As we showed in the previous sections, small deletions are a major source of leakage of genetic information from RNA-Seq signal profiles.
+We propose systematically removing the dips in signal profiles as a way to anonymize the profiles against the prediction of small deletions.
+Specifically, we propose smoothing the signal profiles using median filtering locally around a given panel of deletions (Methods Section).
+We observed that median filtering removes the dips in the signal effectively while conserving the signal structure fairly well.
+To evaluate the effectiveness of this method, we applied signal profile anonymization to the RNA-Seq signal profiles generated by the GEUVADIS and GTEx Project consortia.
+After applying signal profile anonymization, the large fraction of the leakage was removed for the GTEx datasets (Fig. 2b and 3b).
+We also observed that the extremity-based linking attack proposed in the previous section was ineffective in characterizing individuals such that no individuals were vulnerable for the GTEx project and only 1% of the individuals were vulnerable for the GEUVADIS dataset.
+Importantly, this procedure can be used for anonymizing not only RNA-Seq signal profiles but also other signal profiles against attacks based on small deletion genotyping.
+However, the anonymization is not as effective for large deletions.
+This is not a major concern for RNA-Seq signal profiles, as we observed that large deletions were not easily genotyped using RNA-Seq data.
+However, as we showed in the previous section, linking attacks can be successful when they use large deletions that are genotyped using ChIP-Seq datasets.

 Discussion